G-ordon/color_the_peagus/README.md

 ```
 ---
 **Future Enhancements**
-Add more levels and story branches.
+- Add more levels and story branches.
-Include character upgrades and inventory management.
+- Include character upgrades and inventory management.
-Integrate animations for a more immersive experience.
+- Integrate animations for a more immersive experience.

 ---

 **Credits**
-Game developed by Your Name.
+- Game developed by Gordon Ochieng.
-Art and music assets from [codecademy](codecademy).
+- Art and music assets from [codecademy](codecademy).
-Powered by Phaser.
+- Powered by Phaser.

 ---

 **License**
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.